Noknight41/ComputerNetWorkAssignment/README.md

 # ComputerNetWorkAssignment

 ## Alpha 1.1:
-How to run: \
+How to run:
-1. Open 2 separate tabs of terminal. \
+1. Open 2 separate tabs of terminal.
 2. Change directory to the folder containing the code.
 3. For the first tab, type:
 ```
   python Server.py 8000
 ```
-  For the second one, type
+ \tFor the second one, type
  ```
   python ClientLauncher
  ```